-- Development of a measures system for adaptation of imported high-yielding cattle.
+- Development of a measurement system for adaptation of imported high-yielding cattle.

 - Study of the molecular and genetic characteristics of breeds and types of horses herds.
 An important aspect of genetic testing is to identify animals with various hereditary diseases and abnormalities that lead to a decrease in the productive qualities of farm animals.